 See the rest of the brand’s Peanuts watches here.

 To learn more about Timex, you can also check out our Timex Brand Review as well as the best of the brand’s watches for Men and Women.

 Invicta released a limited edition Character Collection, which features beloved characters from classic shows.
 One of the designs features Snoopy and Woodstock on the dial.

-One model is a 36mm watch has a stainless steel band with a rose gold-tone.
+One model is a 36mm watch that has a stainless steel band with a rose gold tone.
 The dial is a white mother of pearl with the characters positioned at 2 o’clock and 9 o’clock.
 It has a unidirectional bezel and a date window at 3 o’clock.
 Another 36mm option is a blue metal sunray dial with a two-tone stainless steel strap.
 There’s is also a bigger model at 40mm, with a stainless steel silver strap.

 Invicta’s Character Collection also includes characters like Garfield and Popeye.
 If you’d like to learn about Invicta, you can also check out the Watch Review article that we wrote about the brand, where we discuss its history, most popular collections, and links to Invicta stores.